 Making a Difference One TikTok at a Time

-Junior Cara Chong is using Tik Tok to spread awareness about modern-day-slavery—and going viral in the process
+Junior Cara Chong used Tik Tok to spread awareness about modern-day-slavery—and went viral in the process

 May 1, 2021